neo4-svg/cybersh/README.md

 ```

 **The setup automatically:**
-- Detects your operating system and GPU
+- Detects your operating system, distro, and GPU
 - Installs the AI engine (`llama-cpp-python`)
 - Installs web search support (`ddgs`)
 - Lets you pick and download an AI model